Compare the Best Credit Cards (June 2025)

 5. Best Low-Interest Credit Card

-Kiwibank Zero Visa
+Another Option: Kiwibank Zero Visa

-Our View: This is by far the best low interest credit card on offer - 12.90% is low and the card has no annual fee, along with a helpful 1.99% p.a. interest rate for six month on balance transfers.
+Our View: This is by far the best low interest credit card on offer - 12.90% is a low interest rate and the card has no annual fee, along with a helpful 1.99% p.a. interest rate for six month on balance transfers.
 There is up to 55 days of interest free on new purchases.

 The deal: